cc17-alien/alien/README.md

 ### Game Summary

-Alien Chomp! is a cooperative multiplayer mobile game for Android where players complete objectives while avoiding an alien which is trying to chomp them.
+Alien Chomp is a cooperative multiplayer mobile game for Android where players complete objectives while avoiding an alien which is trying to chomp them.

 This game uses players' real-life location as their location within the game.
 Objectives correspond with map coordinates, which players must walk to in order to complete.